jjohnarios/Soccer_Analysis/README.md

  # Soccer Data Analysis  :soccer:

 Working with Metrica's tracking and event data for Soccer Analytics.
 Providing insightful pitch visualizations and clips from soccer matches.
-Pitch Control to find controlled regions from teams is provided.
+Pitch Control to find controlled regions from teams is provided and EPV to calculate the probability that a possession leads to a goal.

 ![Python](https://img.shields.io/badge/-Python-yellow) ![Jupyter Notebook](https://img.shields.io/badge/-JupyterNotebook-cyan)